A Place for Mom

 2. Depression

-Unpaid family caregiving for 20 hours or more a week results in increased depression and psychological distress, impaired self-care, and worse self-reported health, according to 2018 research conducted by Maastricht University in the Netherlands.
+Unpaid family caregiving for 20 hours or more a week results in increased depression and psychological distress, impaired self-care, and worse self-reported health, according to 2018 research conducted by Maastricht University in the Netherlands.[07]
 Caregiver depression increases as the elderly relative’s level of function declines.
 Because of this, dementia caregivers have higher instances of depression than non-dementia caregivers.
-The National Alliance of Caregiving estimates 30% to 40% of dementia caregivers suffer from depression and emotional distress.
+The CDC estimates that about 60% of dementia caregivers suffer from high rates of emotional distress and approximately 40% report symptoms of depression.[08]

 3. Loneliness

 Full-time caregiving can be an isolating experience.
 Especially for dementia caregivers who work from home or don’t have a traditional career, peer interaction may be limited to occasional visits and phone calls.
-Dementia caregivers may avoid taking their aging loved ones on errands or to social events to reduce the likelihood of wandering or inappropriate behavior in public.
+Dementia caregivers may avoid taking their aging loved ones out in public due to the fear of incidents like wandering or inappropriate behavior resulting in uncomfortable situations.
 Over time, this isolated lifestyle can increase the likelihood of depression and other health concerns.

 Talk with a Senior Living Advisor